Service

 In the school laboratory, pupils work on questions that give them a concrete insight into different scientific disciplines and their methods.
 They experience and discover the world of science by experimenting, working independently, experiencing things for themselves and formally grasping them.

-Duration approx. 2h
+Duration approx. 2 h

 Number of participants 4 to 6